PJ Harvey: Personal life

-In the early 1990s, Harvey was romantically involved with drummer and photographer Joe Dilworth.
-From 1996 to 1997, following their musical collaborations, Harvey had a relationship with Nick Cave, and their subsequent break-up influenced Cave's follow-up studio album The Boatman's Call (1997), with songs such as "Into My Arms", "West Country Girl" and "Black Hair" being written specifically about her.
+In the early 1990s, Harvey was romantically involved with drummer and photographer Joe Dilworth of Stereolab.
+From 1995 to 1996, following their musical collaborations, Harvey had a relationship with Nick Cave, and their subsequent break-up influenced Cave's follow-up studio album The Boatman's Call (1997), with songs such as "Into My Arms", "West Country Girl" and "Black Hair" being written about her.

-Harvey has one older brother, Saul, and four nephews through him.
 She expressed a fondness for children in 1995 and stated that she would love to have them, saying: "I wouldn't consider it unless I was married.
 I would have to meet someone that I wanted to spend the rest of my life with.
 That's the only person who I would want to be the father of my children.
 Maybe that will never happen.
-I obviously see it in a very rational way but I'd love to have children."
+I obviously see it in a very rational way, but I'd love to have children."

-Harvey made comments in favour of fox hunting in a 1998 NME magazine feature, saying she was not opposed to fox hunting and that, "Seeing the hunt out on the fields is just so natural to me."

 Harvey was appointed Member of the Order of the British Empire (MBE) by Queen Elizabeth II in the 2013 Birthday Honours for services to music.
+As of 2023, she lives in Dorset.